Returning Students, be sure

 Nonresidents: To Change Residency Status for Tuition Purposes

 If you are currently a nonresident but have established permanent residency in Hawai‘i, you may petition for a change in residence status.
 Please inquire at the Admissions and Records Office in Ilima 102, for details and deadline information.
 Please read our Residency Regulations for more information and come prepared with the appropriate documentation.

-The late registration period for semester-long courses each semester begins on Monday and ends on Friday at 11:59 P.M. of the first week of instruction.
-For courses that meet on Saturday and Sunday, late registration is accepted on the following Monday at the Kekaulike Information and Service Center (Admissions & Records) in ‘Ilima 102.
-After the first week of school, you will not be able to add any classes unless you have instructor and department chair’s approval.
+The late registration period for semester-long courses each semester begins on Monday and ends on Tuesday at 11:59 P.M. of the second week of instruction.
+Late registration is accepted at the Kekaulike Center (Admissions & Records) in ‘Ilima 102.
+After the second week of school, you will not be able to add any classes unless you have instructor and department chair’s approval.

 To accommodate student and instructor requests for exceptions to the official late registration period, the College has adopted the following late registration procedure:

-- The official late registration period is maintained at 1 week.
-Students who have not previously registered BEFORE the start of school will be subject to an automatic $30 late registration fee which is non-refundable.
+- Students who have not previously registered BEFORE the start of school will be subject to an automatic $30 late registration fee which is non-refundable.